Hillview, Sutton Forest: Heritage listing

 The place has been the country or summer home of the Governors from 1882 to 1957.
 It is the second country home of the Governors preceded only by Old Government House at Parramatta.
-It has had a continuity of use that has demonstrated a pattern of life esteemed in the community and has been an integral part of the Government of the state and the cultural life of eth Governors and their families.
+It has had a continuity of use that has demonstrated a pattern of life esteemed in the community and has been an integral part of the Government of the state and the cultural life of the Governors and their families.
 It is the only Governor's country residence to survive intact in Australia.

 The place demonstrates the development of the state and nation, the role of Governors and broader patterns of settlement within the Southern Highlands area.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 The place has most obviously been the country home of the Governors for 75 years.
 As a group they are of high significance of the cultural and political development of the history of NSW.
 The house demonstrates their patterns of occupancy and use, as do surviving contents and furnishings.

 Individual Governors are also of significance to the place through their role in either the purchase (Loftus), making a significance impact (Wakehurst) or in the sale of the property (Northcott).
 Hillview has historical significance, through several of the Governors as significant events related to the Government of the State took place there.

 The place is significant for its association with a number of other prominent figures in NSW including Charles Moore, attributed with the garden layout, Professor Waterhouse, attributed with major changes to the garden and James Barnet, attributed with the design of the house.

 Prior to its Government acquisition the place was owned by Richardson, who appears to have built the house.
 As founder of Richardson and Wrench, one of the major real estate and stock and station agents in NSW, his association with the property is strong.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The house, despite its rambling form and unusual layout, is aesthetically pleasing and is set within an important extensive garden.
 The house demonstrates Victorian ideals in massing and siting and the ability to adapt to structures in unusual and what now appears as illogical ways.

 Hillview is a landmark site within the Southern Highlands, not only for its association with the Governors but also for the buildings and the other major plantings that crown the hilltop and which are viewed from all directions in the district.